Skip to Main Content

 Economic report

-• The unemployment rate fell to 4.0% in January, below the 4.5% considered full employment.
+• The unemployment rate rose to 4.1% in February, below the 4.5% considered full employment.

-• The core Personal Consumption Expenditure price index came in at 2.8% in December on a year over year pace, the same pace as November, and still above the Federal Reserve’s 2% target.
+• The Consumer Price Index (CPI) came in at 2.8% in February on a year-over-year pace, down from 3% in January, but still above the Federal Reserve’s 2% target.

 View Economic & Credit Union Update